 A generation that managed to enter the annals of formal education from among the most vulnerable and marginal tribal communities of this hilly and remote region of eastern Maharashtra is set to drop out of education and return to backbreaking labour to support their struggling families.
-They are disappointed and anxious about their future.
-They have started to feel helpless.
+These young Adivasi students are anxious about their future and have started to feel helpless.

-In mid-July, the Tribal Development Department of Maharashtra launched the “Unlock Learning Scheme”, under which it said ashram school students would get textbooks at home and teachers would visit the village to solve their problems.
-The news was widely covered by the media.
-But neither the textbooks nor the teachers reached their village, students in Melghat say.
+Four months after it closed down all schools and colleges last year, in mid-July, the Tribal Development Department of Maharashtra launched the “Unlock Learning Scheme”, announcing that ashram school students would get textbooks at home and teachers would visit their villages to solve their problems.
+The announcement was widely covered by the local media.
+But neither the textbooks nor the teachers reached their villages, students in Melghat claim.

 “Our teachers did not try to even contact us and they did not share any information with us about the exams, study, and notes,” said Kasdekar.
 “Till now, in the past seven months, the teachers have visited us just once.
 One of them took some photographs showing students wearing masks and told us to study at home.
 But how will we study at home when we don’t have any books or study material to study at home?”

 Visibly upset, he continued: “We do not even have enough money to buy new books.
-When I went to college to submit an examination form, I asked the staff again for the books and in response, I got nothing.”
+When I went to college to submit an examination form, I asked the staff for the books but in response, I got nothing.”

-According to the Tribal Development Department, in Dharani and Chikhaldara, the Adivasi-majority blocks in Melghat, 2,515 students of Class 10 and 1,834 students of Class 12 were staying in subsidised government hostels.
+According to the Tribal Development Department, in Dharani and Chikhaldara, the Adivasi-majority blocks in Melghat, 2,515 students of Class 10 and 1,834 students of Class 12 were staying in subsidised government hostels as of March 2020.

 “When I was in the ashram school, I used to go running every morning,” said Kasdekar.
 “I had started studying and preparing for the police recruitment exam last year but my life suddenly changed after the lockdown.
-I am not able to even think anymore about the preparation for police recruitment.
-For now, I am more worried about how I will even pass the HSC exam.”
+Now, I am more worried about how I would even pass the HSC exam.”